5 min read

 2. Nonclinical Labor Costs

 The nonclinical labor pool represents job functions like nurses’ aides and personal care aides who are not engaged in any type of face-to-face contact with patients.
 Smart hospital leaders will look at nonclinical tasks performed by clinicians and offload them to nonclinical staff.
-It’s a great solution, but be advised there are ripple effects.
+It’s a great solution but be advised there are ripple effects.
 Watch for them.

 3. Supply Costs (Nonlabor)